MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_MixedRealityToolkitConfigurationScreen.png" width="650px" alt="MRTK configuration scene">

-If you select a MixedRealityToolkitConfigurationProfile asset without the MixedRealityToolkit in the scene, it will ask you if you want the MRTK to automatically setup the scene for you.
+If you select a MixedRealityToolkitConfigurationProfile asset without the MixedRealityToolkit in the scene, it will ask you if you want MRTK to automatically setup the scene for you.
 This is optional, however, there must be an active MixedRealityToolkit object in the scene to access all the configuration screens.

 This houses the current active runtime configuration for the project.